DAOmasons/allo-v2/contracts/strategies/_poc/grant-ships/Spec.md

 ### GameManagerStrategy Contract (`GameManagerStrategy.sol`)

 The `GameManagerStrategy` contract serves as the foundation for the Grant Ships game.
 It allows Game Facilitators to set the initial parameters, review Grant Ship applicants and initiate the game when Grant Ship Operators have been selected.
-It has permission to make calls into the GrantShipStrategy contract to set funding levels.
+It has permission to make calls into the GrantShipStrategy and distribute funds.

 Every major action in the contract emits an event, creating records that can be aggregated into feeds.
-The UpdatePosted event allows GameFacilitators to send game-wide events.
+This includes an optional Metadata paramerter labled ``_reason`` offered in each function where the caller would be making a decision.
+The UpdatePosted event allows GameFacilitators to post arbitrary data to their feed, usually corresponding to game-wide events.

 ### GrantShipStrategy Contract (`GrantShipStrategy.sol`)

 The `GrantShipStrategy` contract is also an Allo Strategy with associated funding pool.
 Multiple instances are initialized by `GameManagerStrategy` - one for each Grant Ship.
 Once the game is started the contract handles applications from potential Grant Recipients and the submission of milestones.
 Game Facilitators can make calls into this contract to flag a Grant Ship with Yellow or Red Flags.
 Red Flags lock down Ship operations until the flag is resolved.

+Like GameManagerStrategy, GrantShipStrategy offers a ``Metatdata _reason`` paramater for each function where the caller would be making a decision.
+Each GrantShap also has its own ``_postUpdate`` function for posting arbitrary data to their feed.
+This function gates the role to either a Grant Recipient, a Ship Operator, or a GameFacilitator.
+It will also detect the caller's role and tag the post accordingly, allowing for easy indexing later on.

+// Note: Is the section below a list of the key interactions involved with both contracts?
+If so, are these sections meant to be filled in eventually?
+If so, I can add to this.

 ## Key Functionality and Interactions

 ### Game Initialization

+// Note: This is a big one, and a great use for the docs here.
+There's a lot of preconfig required to set up the game, for example, structuring the Hats Tree.

 ### Grant Ship Operator Applications and Approval